The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust: Results

 Generally, our simulated data agree with the observational trend for cases with supernova feedback.
 The relation for the FUV$\star$ case further shows that FUV heating along cannot regulate the star formation rate.
 There the relation between $\Sigma_g$ and $\Sigma_{sfr}$ is nearly vertical, such that pieces of the galaxy at the same $\Sigma_g$ can have star formation rates that vary by several orders of magnitude.
 This is in contrast to \cite{ostriker2010} who suggested that FUV can be the main regulator of star formation in the ISM.

 For cases that have both types of feedback, the fit to NGC 5055 is quite close.
 In particular, we are encouraged by the fact that the KS relation is much tighter for this individual galaxy than the large spread in the entire population as is to be expected for any individual galaxy.

 On closer inspection there is an offset at higher surface densities such that the slope is somewhat steeper.
 Given the large variation in slopes for individual galaxies with the overall distribution \citep[e.g.][]{ostriker2010}, this is not a concern.
+It is possible to fit slopes to the individual galaxy KS relation above $\Sigma_g > 10$ M$_{\odot}/$pc$^2$.
+These slopes are 2.39, 2.36, 2.12, 2.14 and -2.27 for cases FUVFB50, FUVFB10, FB50, FB10 and FUV$^{\star}$, respectively. \citet{kennicutt1998} notes that slopes from 1.29 up to 2.47 can be fit to an overall sample of galaxies in this range depending on the fitting approach employed.
+This calls into question the value of fitting slopes in a limited region near 10 M$_{\odot}/$pc$^2$.

 We do note that cases with higher feedback provide a modestly better fit but this is not particularly significant.
 In particular, our chosen range of supernova energies is acceptable but the fit favours higher energies in this instance.
+Further, our simulations do not include the full range of early stellar feedback physics.
+It is possible that stellar winds, radiation pressure or photoionization play a role in setting the KS slope in high surface density regime, which could also account for the steeper slopes observed.

+We wish to be clear regarding the interpretation of our plotted Kennicutt-Schmidt relation.
+Firstly, the goal is not to match the general relation for galaxy samples, such as that of \citet{kennicutt1998}, with its commonly cited power-law of $\Sigma^{1.4}$.
+In the relevant region, near 10 M$_{\odot}$/pc$^2$ in the left panels of figure~\ref{fig:kshi}, the general relation not only steepens but the spread becomes so large that merely being inside the range of the data is fairly meaningless.
+Rather, we are comparing our specific galaxy to the individual relation for NGC 5055 which has similar radial profiles.
+In this case, we see quite similar curves (as shown in the right panels of the figure) except for the FUV-only case.
+A key point is how tight the relation is for a specific galaxy.